Sohan022/BUYYMORE/README.md

 ## Features

-* User can buy products and provide rating & reviews to that product.
+* Users can buy products and provide ratings & reviews to that product.

 * It is for a particular seller.
-So, only admin can add product to this web application.
+So, Only admin can add product..

-* I have implemented a payment gateway RazorPay through which users can by Card, UPI, Net Banking, etc. There is also a COD method to buy product.
+* I have implemented a payment gateway RazorPay through which users can by Card, UPI, Net Banking, etc. There is also a COD method to buy products.

-* User can see all the order history.
+* Users can see all the order history.

+* I have also uses JWT for login and token will expire after 15 days.

 ## LICENSE